Anonymize-me/er2024-appx/README.md

 # On the Relationship of Complexity Metrics With Cognitive Load and Visual Behavior: A Multi-Granular Eye-Tracking Analysis
 ## Appendix

-This appendix contians supllementary material for the main paper
+This appendix contains supllementary material for the main paper

 ### Tree view
 [Root]